particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Gen 4 hibernate wake pins 2024-10-31

+Additional pins are available for wake on P2, Photon 2, and M-SoM; these are now documented in the datasheets and Device OS firmware API reference.

 ### ELC402TY deprecated 2024-10-30

 The remaining stock ELC402TY (Electron LTE CAT-M1 (NorAm), [x1]) has been sold and this SKU is